COMING SOON!

 Radiation Oncology Certified Nurse (ROCN™) certification is for oncology nurses who specialize in providing care for adult or pediatric patients with cancer undergoing radiation therapy.
 This certification ensures that the nurse has knowledge and skills related to the use of radiation in cancer treatment.

-Registration for the ROCN™ Beta examination is limited to the first 150 applicants.
+Registration for the ROCN™ Beta examination was limited to the first 150 applicants.

 Determining if you are eligible